 - Maintenance free - No gas, oil, or tune-ups

-If you'd prefer a dethatcher that will do all the heavy lifting, the Greenworks Cordless Dethatcher is what you are looking for.
-It comes with a strong 40V motor that will run the machine for about 30 minutes on a full charge.
-This could be enough time to work through your lawn and remove all the thatch and weeds.
+If you're like me and prefer a dethatcher that will do all the heavy lifting, the Greenworks Cordless Dethatcher is what you are looking for.
+It comes with a strong 40V motor that runs the machine for about 30 minutes on a full charge.
+This was enough time for me to finish dethatching my lawn, and I didn't have to recharge it before continuing.

 Since this model doesn't use any oil, gas, or tune-ups, you'll enjoy a maintenance-free experience using the Greenworks cordless dethatcher.